-The first thing to keep in mind is a MAC address is different from an IP address, though the two co-exist nicely.
-You can say they depend on each other.
+The first thing to remember is that a MAC address differs from an IP address, though the two co-exist nicely.
+You can even say they depend on each other.

-What is a MAC address
+What is a MAC address?

 This same address can also appear as d4:fb:6a:7c:31:b4 or D4FB6A7C31B4, depending on what platform or application you use to view it.

-Things to keep in mind about MAC:
+Things to keep in mind about MAC

 - A MAC is unique and permanent.
 It's embedded in each networking adapter by the manufacturer.
 It's like the vehicle identification number (VIN) of a car.

 - There are many other names for a MAC address.
-Here a few examples: Physical address, basic service set identifier (BSSID), Ethernet hardware address (EHA), hardware address, and adapter address.
+Here are a few examples: Physical address, basic service set identifier (BSSID), Ethernet hardware address (EHA), hardware address, and adapter address.

-Usage: MAC address vs. IP address
+Usage: MAC address vs IP address